bushee/angular-render-html-once/README.md

 ### Usage

+#### enabing/disabling
+One-time rendering is enabled by default.
+If you wish to disable it permanently, use `RenderHtmlOnceComponent.disable()` static method - it will prevent from caching/using cache from now on.
+Complementary static method `RenderHtmlOnce.enable()` will enable it again.

 #### bootstrap _(optional)_
 Call no-argument static method `RenderHtmlOnceComponent.registerServerSideRenderedComponents()` wherever applicable (eg. in your application module's constructor) to have it scan for any server-side rendered components that could be already used.